Skip to content

 Sitemap: https://agentpatterns.ai/sitemap.xml

-Compliance Caveats
+Compliance caveats

 robots.txt is advisory, not enforceable.
-Key nuances:
+Watch for these caveats:

 • Major providers comply: OpenAI (GPTBot, OAI-SearchBot), Anthropic (ClaudeBot, Claude-SearchBot, Claude-User), and Google (Google-Extended) respect robots.txt directives.